xpack/web-jekyll/_posts/releases/arm-none-eabi-gcc/2022-05-29-arm-none-eabi-gcc-v11-2-1-1-2-released.md

 Compared to the Arm version, there should be no functional changes.

+### XML parsing in GDB

+Some advanced GDB servers, like the one provided with SEGGER J-Link, are capable of passing an XML with the target capabilities to the GDB client.
+For unknown reasons, the Arm toolchain distribution came without XML parsing support.
+The xPack distribution brings back support for XML parsing and full integration with the SEGGER J-Link GDB server.

 ### Python

 Support for Python scripting was added to GDB.
 This distribution provides